spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/01-aws.md

 3. You should have an Infrastructure Cluster profile created in Palette for AWS.

-4. Palette creates compute, network, and storage resources on AWS, during the provisioning of Kubernetes clusters.
+4. Palette creates compute, network, and storage resources on AWS as it provisions the Kubernetes clusters.
 Ensure there is sufficient capacity in the preferred AWS region for the creation of the following resources:
       - vCPU
       - VPC
       - Elastic IP